marvinlabs/android-intents/README.md

 A small library which will save you from writing the same intent creation code again and again for the most simple tasks.
 I found myself writing my own library to create some common intents I was using across projects, so we decided to push that code to a project everyone could contribute to.

-Here are some sample factory methods that will allow you to do some simple things:
+You can find a comprehensive list of all intents that can be used in the sample application.
+Here are some sample methods to show you how to do some simple things:

 - Send emails: